Intestinal parasite infection: Diagnosis

-Due to the wide variety of intestinal parasites, a description of the symptoms rarely is sufficient for diagnosis.
+Due to the wide variety of intestinal parasites, a description of the symptoms is rarely sufficient for diagnosis.
 Instead, medical personnel use one of two common tests: they search stool samples for the parasites, or apply an adhesive to the anus to search for eggs.

 Types

 Major groups of parasites include protozoans (organisms having only one cell) and parasitic worms (helminths).
 Of these, protozoans, including cryptosporidium, microsporidia, and isospora, are most common in HIV-infected persons.
 Each of these parasites can infect the digestive tract, and sometimes two or more can cause infection at the same time.

 Prevention

 Good hygiene is necessary to avoid reinfection.
 The Rockefeller Foundation's hookworm campaign in Mexico in the 1920s was extremely effective at eliminating hookworm from humans with the use of anthelmintics.
-However, preventative measures were not adequately introduced to the people that were treated.
-Therefore, the rate of reinfection was extremely high and the project evaluated through any sort of scientific method was a marked failure.
+However, preventative measures were not adequately introduced to the people who were treated.
+Therefore, the rate of reinfection was extremely high, and the project evaluated through any sort of scientific method was a marked failure.
 More education was needed to inform the people of the importance of wearing shoes, using latrines (better access to sanitation), and good hygiene.

 Intestinal parasite prevention methods are not isolated to specific geographical areas; however, many of the research-based interventions have primarily taken place in underdeveloped countries and regions, where sanitation is a large concern for spreading disease.Current best practice behaviors that prevent intestinal parasites include: using proper hand washing practices, using correctly-built latrines with ample ventilation, having a piped water source, and wearing shoes.
 Currently, in some parts of Ethiopia where disease prevalence is high, up to 80% of people in a population lack access to washing facilities.
 While this is high, 93% did have access to a latrine, but only 29.2% of those latrines had proper construction to decrease parasitic infections.
-Behavioral interventions have focused on promoting washing, sometimes with soap, in context of education at schools and child care facilities.
+Behavioral interventions have focused on promoting washing, sometimes with soap, in the context of education at schools and child care facilities.
 In recent studies, the best interventions follow a multidisciplinary approach by: